-14) F_AUDIO (Front Panel Audio Header)
+14) F AUDIO (Front Panel Audio Header)

-The front panel audio header supports Intel High Definition audio (HD) and AC'97 audio.
+The front panel audio header supports Intel High Definition audio (HD).
 You may connect your chassis front panel audio module to this header.
 Make sure the wire assignments of the module connector match the pin assignments of the motherboard header.
 Incorrect connection between the module connector and the motherboard header will make the device unable to work or even damage it.